-Every new tire eventually becomes as waste tire, generating millions of waste tires in the U.S. each year.
-Historically, waste tires were landfilled, taking up valuable space and creating breeding grounds for mosquitoes, but nowadays, as markets have grown, most waste tires are recycled for such uses as fuel, civil engineering projects, playgrounds and trail surfacing, molded rubber products, and rubber-modified asphalt.
+Every new tire eventually becomes a waste tire, generating millions of waste tires in the United States each year.
+Historically, waste tires were landfilled, taking up valuable space and creating breeding grounds for mosquitoes.
+Currently, as markets have grown, most waste tires are recycled for fuel, civil engineering projects, playgrounds and trail surfacing, molded rubber products, and rubber-modified asphalt.
 Others are retreaded for reuse.

-Storage and disposal of waste tires was recognized as a serious problem in the 1990s in Idaho, prompting enactment of the Waste Tire Disposal Act (Title 39, Chapter 65) in 2003.
+Storage and disposal of waste tires was recognized as a serious problem in the 1990s in Idaho, prompting enactment of the Waste Tire Disposal Act (Idaho Code §39-65) in 2003.
 The law was designed to strengthen the ability of the state, counties, and cities to regulate waste tire storage and disposal sites in the state.
 Major provisions of the law are described below.

 It is illegal in Idaho to store waste tires on public or private property (including waters) anywhere other than at permitted or authorized waste tire storage sites.
 Waste tire storage sites must obtain a permit or written county or city authorization to operate.
 Owners or operators must maintain a minimum of a $2.50 per tire financial assurance in the form of a cash bond.
 A permit or authorization may be suspended, revoked, or denied renewal for failure to comply with regulations.

 Disposal of waste tires on public or private property in the state (including waters) is also prohibited anywhere other than at permitted public or private municipal solid waste landfills with approved operating plans to reduce the volume of waste tires landfilled.
-Waste tires may be disposed of at permitted public or private municipal solid waste landfills with approved operating plans if the tires have been processed to reduce volume by at least 65% or the average chip size of processed tires does not exceed 64 square inches (8" x 8").
-A civil penalty of up to $500 per wast tire may be levied for improper disposal.
+Waste tires may be disposed of at permitted public or private municipal solid waste landfills with approved operating plans if the tires have been processed to reduce volume by at least 65% or the average chip size of processed tires does not exceed 64 square inches (8 x 8 inches).
+A civil penalty of up to $500 per waste tire may be levied for improper disposal.

 The law also prohibits transport of waste tires for storage to any location in the state other than a permitted or authorized waste tire storage site or a compliant municipal landfill.
-Here again, a civil penalty of up to $500 per waste tire may be levied for improper transport.
+A civil penalty of up to $500 per waste tire may be levied for improper transport.